 What Are Irrevocable Trusts?

 Trusts can be useful tools to protect your assets, save on estate taxes, or set aside money for a family member.
-But before you commit to adding a trust to your estate plan, make sure you understand the differences between revocable (also called “living”) and irrevocable trusts because each offers advantages and disadvantages, depending on their purpose.
+But before you commit to adding a trust to your estate plan, make sure you understand the differences between revocable (also called “living”) and irrevocable trusts because each offers advantages and disadvantages, depending on its purpose.

 Structure of Irrevocable Trusts

-As the name suggests, an irrevocable trust, once established, generally cannot be canceled or revoked.
-The person creating the trust, sometimes called the “grantor,” transfers assets into the trust and permanently gives up all claim to them.
+As the name suggests, an irrevocable trust, once established, generally can’t be canceled or revoked.
+The person creating the trust, sometimes called the “grantor,” transfers assets into the trust and permanently gives up all claims to them.
 A trustee is appointed to carry out the instructions spelled out in the trust.
 No changes to the terms of the trust can be made without the consent of the trust’s beneficiaries.

 In contrast, a living trust offers more flexibility.
 The grantor of a living trust still owns and controls the assets and can make changes at any time.
 A living trust also has a trustee, someone who would take over management of the trust if the owner is no longer capable of doing so.